systemsheme/systemsheme.github.io/pages/Contact.md

         <p class="text-justify">We are located on the 3rd floor of the <strong><a href="https://med.stanford.edu/stemcell/research/sim1.html">Lorry I. Lokey Stem Cell Research Building</a></strong> at 265 Campus Drive, Stanford University School of Medicine.
 Asiri's office is room number G3101D and the lab is room number G3105.</p>

         <p> We encourage you to review our research <strong><a href="{{ site.baseurl }}/pages/Research">interests</a></strong> and <strong><a href="{{ site.baseurl }}/pages/Publications">publications</a></strong> on this website to learn more about our group.
 If you are interested in interviewing, rotating, collaborating, or learning more about our research, <strong><a href="mailto:asiri@stanford.edu">send Asiri an email</a></strong> to set up a time to talk about ongoing projects or new collaborations.
 Potential postdoctoral research and clinical fellows can include their CV or Biosketch, and a short statement on the types of projects that they are interested in pursuing in the Asiri Lab.</p>

+        <p> If you are interested in philanthropically supporting our research, please visit our <strong><a href="https://med.stanford.edu/hematology/about/make-a-gift-to-the-division-of-hematology-.html">donations</a></strong> page for more information on how to contribute to our work.</p>
     </div>
 </div>
 <hr>